ajay-cogsci/ajay-cogsci/README.md

 ### 👋 Hi, I'm Ajay

-I am a Undergraduate Student at DIT University.
-I work as Student Researcher at [e-Learning & Data Analytics Lab](https://eldalab.in/).
+I am an incoming Master's student at University of Fukui, Japan (Sep'23).
+My field of research is Quantum Complexity Theory and Theoretical Computer Science.
+Previously, I was a research member at [e-Learning & Data Analytics Lab](https://eldalab.in/).

 #### 🚀 I’m currently working on ...